-- (11) This Directive should apply to persons whose activity consists of the provision of information on one or more contracts of insurance or reinsurance in response to criteria selected by the customer whether via an aggregator or price comparison website or other means, or the provision of a ranking of insurance or reinsurance products or a discount on the price of a contract, when the customer is able to directly conclude an insurance contract at the end of the process either using the aggregator or price comparison website or by concluding the contract directly with an insurance undertaking; it should not apply to mere introducing activities consisting of the provision of data and information on potential policyholders to insurance products or an insurance or reinsurance intermediary or undertaking to potential policyholders. - (12) This Directive should not apply to persons with another professional activity, such as tax experts, accountants or lawyers, who provide advice on insurance cover on an incidental basis in the course of that other professional activity, neither should it apply to the mere provision of information of a general nature on insurance products, provided that the purpose of that activity is not to help the customer conclude or fulfil an insurance or reinsurance contract. - (13) This Directive should not apply to persons practising insurance mediation as an ancillary activity under certain restrictions regarding the policy, in particular the knowledge required to sell it, the risks covered and the amount of premium. - (14) This Directive defines 'tied insurance intermediary' to take account of the characteristics of certain Member States' markets and to establish conditions applicable to such intermediaries.
+it should not apply to mere introducing activities consisting of the provision of data and information on potential policyholders to insurance or reinsurance intermediaries or undertakings.
+It should not apply neither to the mere introducing activities consisting of the provision of data and or of information about insurance or reinsurance products or an insurance or reinsurance intermediary or undertaking to potential policyholders, such as the one performed by websites managed by public authorities or consumers' associations which, without being remunerated or aiming at the conclusion of any contract, compare insurance products available on the market.

+- (12)This Directive should not apply to persons with another professional activity, such as tax experts, accountants or lawyers, who provide advice on insurance cover on an incidental basis in the course of that other professional activity, neither should it apply to the mere provision of information of a general nature on insurance products, provided that the purpose of that activity is not to help the customer conclude or fulfil an insurance or reinsurance contract. - (13)This Directive should not apply to persons practising insurance mediation as an ancillary activity under certain restrictions regarding the policy, in particular the knowledge required to sell it, the risks covered and the amount of premium. - (14)This Directive defines 'tied insurance intermediary' to take account of the characteristics of certain Member States' markets and to establish conditions applicable to such intermediaries. - Insurance and, reinsurance and ancillary insurance intermediaries who are natural persons should (15)be registered with the competent authority of the Member State where they have their residence or, if different, where they carry out their insurance distribution activity; those which are legal persons should be registered with the competent authority of the Member State where they have their registered office (or, if under their national law they have no registered office, their head office)5.
+Insurance, reinsurance and ancillary insurance intermediaries should be registered provided that they meet strict professional requirements in relation to their ability, good repute, professional indemnity cover and financial capacity.
+Insurance intermediaries already registered in Member States shall not be required to register again under this Directive.